assofiejakobsson/Projekt-1-Code-Institute/README.md

 - __Footer__

   - The company name (logo) is located at the bottom left of the page and navigates to the home section.
+This facilitates navigation for the user.
   -  At the bottom left, there are icons that link to the company's social media.
+This allows the user to learn more and intrigue with the company
+    - All links open on a new page.
+It makes it easier if the user has filled in the contact form but not sent it.
+    -  All links have a hovering effect.

 ![Screenshot navigation](assets/image/screenshot-footer.png)